with Bill McKibben & Helena Norberg-Hodge

 Bill McKibben is a founder of the grassroots climate campaign 350.org and the Schumann Distinguished Professor in Residence at Middlebury College in Vermont.
 He is a 2014 recipient of the Right Livelihood Prize, sometimes called the ‘alternative Nobel.’
 He has written a dozen books about the environment, including his first, The End of Nature, published 25 years ago, and his most recent, Oil and Honey.

 Helena Norberg-Hodge (Australia) is a pioneer of the new economy movement and recipient of the Right Livelihood Award and the Goi Peace Prize.
-She is author of Ancient Futures, co-author of Bringing the Food Economy Home and From the Ground Up, and producer of the award-winning documentary The Economics of Happiness.
+She is author of Local is Our Future, Ancient Futures and producer of the award-winning documentary The Economics of Happiness.
 She is the director of Local Futures and the International Alliance for Localization, and a founding member of the International Forum on Globalization and the Global Ecovillage Network.